whirlsyu/EnMCB_analysis_for_lung_adenocarcinoma/README.md

 if you want get the results for training/testing method, please use training_testing_precedure.R

-The scripts including the dataset download precedure as long as the analysis code, which may time consuming (may 10-15+ hours), please consider that.
+The scripts include the dataset download precedure as long as the analysis code, which may time consuming (may 10-15+ hours), please consider that.